When you go window shopping, how long do you glance at the displays before deciding whether to go in the store?

-And then there’s that important blog post you want to feature, a video you must embed, and perhaps some ads from your sponsors.
+And then there’s that important blog post or podcast episode you want to feature, or the video trailer for your upcoming book release.

 Where do you put it all so visitors can see all the “good stuff” without having to scroll… and scroll… and scroll…

 I recommending choosing 2-3 key elements to put above the fold (visitors won’t have to scroll to see them).
 Put the most important elements (such as your e-newsletter form) at the top and work your way down, placing the less critical elements below the fold.